Discovery Feed & Follow Button Pro

 Where to Place It

-Note: The Object ID must be set manually in the block editor for each placement.
-Automatic context injection (reading the ID from the current page) is a planned enhancement.
+Note: Outside the automatic single-event placement, the Object ID must be set manually in the block editor for each placement.
+The block does not read an ID from the surrounding page.

 Saved Events in the Member Dashboard